godotengine/godot-docs/classes/class_curve2d.rst

 - void **set_point_out** **(** :ref:`int<class_int>` idx, :ref:`Vector2<class_Vector2>` position **)**

 Sets the position of the control point leading out of the vertex ``idx``.
 If the index is out of bounds, the function sends an error to the console.
+The position is relative to the vertex.

 ----